lukasoppermann/veare-pre-next/storage/app/articles/150902-building-a-blog-with-laravel.md

 author: Lukas Oppermann
 series: Building a blog with Laravel;1
 category: code
+description: Learn how to build a markdown file based blog with Laravel.
+preview: Learn how to build a markdown file based blog with Laravel, so that you can get into writing as fast as possible.
 ---

 > Okay, maybe I exaggerated.
 There is no "always" on the internet.
 But sometimes it might really be a good idea to look past the off-the-shelf products like Wordpress or Medium.